 3. Spiral Concepts.

-Teaching these reading concepts is an ongoing process.
+Teaching literacy concepts is an ongoing process.

 After teaching each skill/strategy, sprinkle it in any lesson wherever it fits naturally.